BlueWinds/WarTechIIC/README.md

 If the player accepts the contract, the "countdown" is immediately set to 0, and the next mission is set to begin tomorrow.
 They get a task in the timeline telling them when the next mission will occur.

 On the same interval as automatic force loss, every `daysBetweenMissions` days, the player will be offered a mission with nothing more than the mission name.
-There's no penalty for passing, but if they accept, they *must* drop - no accepting the mission and then backing out!
+If they accept, they *must* drop - no accepting the mission and then backing out!
 If they complete the mission, then the faction they fought against loses between `combatForceLossMin` and `combatForceLossMax` points, and the player gets a `attackBonusPerHalfSkull * (difficulty of mission)` cbill bonus (or `raidBonusPerHalfSkull`).
 Their non-priority salvage is increased by `attackBonusSalvage` / `raidBonusSalvage`.

+If they don't accept the mission, fail it, or evac without completing it, their employer loses forces between `combatForceLossMin` and `combatForceLossMax` (equal to what the target would have taken if the player had succeeded).

 While participating in a flareup, the player has to stay in the star system - if they attempt to leave, they will get a popup warning them of the consequences of breaking the contract.
 These aren't actually terribly severe, just reputation loss with the employer equal to one bad faith withdrawal from a mission.

+### When the flareup ends
+When a Flareup ends, if the player signed on with the winning faction and they dropped into combat at least once, they'll receive an extra reward.
+The itemCollection given to the player is determined by `defaultAttackReward` / `defaultRaidReward`, or overridden by an entry in `factionAttackRewards` / `factionRaidRewards`.

 # Exporting / Importing map control
 Every time a career saves, WIIC writes out `{savePath}/WIIC_systemControl.json`, which contains a list of all systems that have flipped control during the current career.
 If you copy this into the mod directory (`WarTechIIC/WIIC_systemControl.json`), then when you start a fresh career, WIIC will import the list.
 Bam, you can persist your map across careers!